General Structure and Ownership

 All major utilities are investor-owned companies with one exception: Tokyo Electric Power Company Holdings.
 This major utility has more than 50% of its shares held by the Nuclear Damage Compensation and Decommissioning Facilitation Corporation – this is a quasi-governmental institution having half of its capital funded by the government, established in response to the Fukushima nuclear incident in 2011.
 All major utilities are listed on a stock exchange in Japan and their stock is freely traded in the market.

-As of the end of April 2021, there are 974 Electricity Generation Business licence holders.
+As of April 2022, there are more than 1000 Electricity Generation Business licence holders.

 The principal Electricity Generation Business operators are the major utilities or their wholly-owned subsidiaries and J-Power.